Abstract

 How does posture contribute to kangaroo energetics?

 The cost of generating force hypothesis (Taylor et al. 1980) implies that as animals increase locomotor speed and decrease ground contact time, metabolic rate should increase (Kram and Taylor 1990).
 Macropods defy this trend (Dawson and Taylor 1973, Baudinette et al. 1992, Kram and Dawson 1998).
-It is likely that the use of their ankle extensor tendons set them apart from other mammals, yet the underlying mechanisms for this were unclear (Bennett and Taylor 1995, Bennett 2000, Thornton et al. 2022).
-We hypothesised (i) the distal hindlimb would be more flexed when hopping at faster speeds and larger masses, mainly due to the ankle, and (ii) the change in posture and EMA would contribute to the increase in tendon stress.
+It is likely that the use of their ankle extensor tendons set them apart from other mammals, but the underlying mechanisms are unclear (Bennett and Taylor 1995, Bennett 2000, Thornton et al. 2022).
+We hypothesised, and found, that the hindlimb was more crouched at faster speeds, primarily due to the ankle and metatarsophalangeal joints.
+We propose that changes in moment arms (EMA) resulting from the change in posture would contribute to the increase in tendon stress with speed, and may thereby contribute to energetic savings by increasing the amount of positive and negative work done by the ankle, without requiring additional muscle work (Fig. 7).

 Why are macropods unique?